 Rapid relief from post-infidelity stress disorder in 1-5 sessions

-Therapy for Partner Betrayal Trauma in Bellevue & the Eastside
+Individual Therapy for Partner Betrayal Trauma in Bellevue & the Eastside

-Online throughout all of Washington State
+Online in Bellevue and throughout all of Washington State

-Using Accelerated Resolution Therapy (ART)
+Online individual therapy using Accelerated Resolution Therapy (ART)

 Learn more about my approach to treating partner betrayal trauma here.